Skip to content

 Service overview Close Open

-Our service provides insights into drug-induced nephrotoxicity
+Bespoke service to provide insights into drug-induced nephrotoxicity

-Newcells offers in vitro kidney toxicity evaluation by testing your compounds on aProximate™.
-Evaluation of proximal tubule Nephrotoxicity in vitro will assess the renal safety profiles of your compounds, significantly accelerating your drug safety studies.
+Newcells offers an in vitro kidney toxicity evaluation service which enables testing of your compounds on the predictive aProximate™ model.
+Evaluation of proximal tubule nephrotoxicity in vitro will assess and provide a comprehensive understanding of the renal safety profiles of your compounds, significantly accelerating your drug safety studies.

-aProximate™ allows the assessment of nephrotoxicity across a range of pre-clinical species such as mouse, rat and dog to help you identify the most appropriate in vivo model for your compound or explain unexpected differences in vivo results.
+Use of the aProximate™ allows the assessment of nephrotoxicity across a range of pre-clinical species such as mouse, rat and dog to help you identify the most appropriate in vivo model for your compound or explain unexpected differences in vivo results.

-An example of renal toxicity packages includes assessment of FDA-approved biomarkers (KIM-1, NGAL and clusterin) in our aProximate™ proximal tubule cell model.
+An example of renal toxicity packages includes assessment of FDA-approved biomarkers (KIM-1, NGAL and Clusterin) in our aProximate™ proximal tubule cell model.
 This kidney tissue model can be used to assess drug-induced cell health and monolayer integrity.
 Data can be acquired from three separate biological donor kidneys across multiple species.

 Assay design